 Last Updated on

-Cheat meals should be an essential part of your nutrition plan because they help to reset your hormones, replenish your glycogen stores and boost your metabolism.
+Cheat meals should be an essential part of your nutrition plan.
+This is because they help to reset your hormones, replenish your glycogen stores and boost your metabolism.

-Your ratio of your training diet and cheat meals should be 90:10 and if used correctly they can help you to chisel out your physique effectively.
+The ratio of your training diet and cheat meals should be 90:10.
+And if used correctly they can help you to chisel out your physique effectively.
 Remember to use our bulking guide the remaining 90% of the time.

 Here are five key facts regarding cheats meals: